Retirement means the start of the good life.

 “I remember my mom teaching me how to make strudel years ago.
 You stretch the dough out on the table and you have to peel tons of apples,” she says.
 “You have to really work the dough so there are no lumps or grains in it.
 My mom hasn’t made it for years, but my sister and I make it quite often.”

-The Dornstauders are one of several families across Canada being profiled in Enbridge’s newly produced Homegrown Recipes cookbook, which is being distributed to neighbors along our rights-of-way starting this summer.
+The Dornstauders are one of several families across Canada being profiled in Enbridge’s newly produced Homegrown Recipes cookbook, which is being distributed to neighbors along our rights-of-way.

 The Homegrown Recipes collection includes more than 110 tantalizing kitchen creations—breakfasts, breads, soups, salads, sides, entrees and desserts—submitted by our neighbors near Enbridge’s network of pipelines and facilities.